ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

 ## mdanse_outputs
 All the files created by MDANSE will be written here.
-We included some precalculated results using a longer Argon trajectory.
+We included some precalculated results, created using a longer Argon trajectory.
 * ndtsf_atm1_atm2_long.mda - the NDTSF results using a longer and larger Atm1+Atm2 system.
 * ndtsf_atm1atm2_long.mda - the NDTSF results using a longer and larger Atm1Atm2 system.